 Weekly Schedule for Musicians

 Ready to commit full-time?
-Here’s a structure you can follow that won’t burn you out by month three.
-Four if you’re lucky.
+This structure prevents the month-three burnout I’ve seen derail 70% of artists attempting the transition.
 Music creation expands to 15 to 20 hours weekly.
 Run 4 to 5 production sessions focused on finishing tracks, not starting 47 new ones.
 Arrangement and mixing adjustments take 2 to 3 hours.
 Collaboration work expands your audience beyond SoundCloud.
 Dedicate 1 to 2 sessions to this.
 Experimentation and creative exploration gets 1 session, protect this time even when you’re absolutely swamped, as it can be used as a ‘break’ and a mental refresher.

 Marketing and content jumps to around 10 to 12 hours.
 It’s going to feels like loads until you see results.
 Content creation across platforms takes 4 to 5 hours.
 Genuine community engagement (comments, DMs, actual conversations with people) takes 2 to 3 hours.
 Newsletters, blogs, long form stuff needs 2 hours.
 Playlist strategy and outreach to specific curators (not mass emailing 500 random playlists) gets 2 hours.